google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

-<strong>Note:</strong> Note that the methods used in the previous examples are actually methods of <a href="https://developer.mozilla.org/en-US/docs/Web/API/Body">Body</a>, a Fetch API <a href="https://developer.mozilla.org/en-US/docs/Glossary/mixin">mixin</a> that is implemented in the Response object.
+Note: Note that the methods used in the previous examples are actually methods of <a href="https://developer.mozilla.org/en-US/docs/Web/API/Body">Body</a>, a Fetch API <a href="https://developer.mozilla.org/en-US/docs/Glossary/mixin">mixin</a> that is implemented in the Response object.